Wensomt/Wensomt/readme.md

 ### Spells
 - Spells are faster and scale better, also change direction later making sharper angle of bullets to dodge ▲▲▲
 - Spells appear higher on screen and position of spawn is not static ◆▲▲▲
-- Spells spawn 2 waves of its pattern ▲▲▲
+- Spells spawn 3 waves of its pattern ▲▲▲

 ### Boss
-- Attack that send extra attacks also send pattern of spell 3 lvl ▲▲▲
+- Attack that send extra attacks also send pattern of her old spell 3 lvl ▲▲▲
-- Attack where tewi shoots bullets on left and right side also send few extra attacks ▲
+- Attack where tewi shoots bullets on left and right side also send few extra attacks and is much more punishing ▲▲▲

 ## Aya Shameimaru
 - Charge attack deal more damage ▲▲